emkay/lambdaphant/public/words/introducing-nesly-split.md

 everything including sprites in the PRG.

-Right now [nesly-split](https://github.com/emkay/nesly-split) only supports games that hold their sprites in CHR.
+Right now [nesly-split](https://github.com/emkay/nesly-split) only supports games that hold their sprites in CHR, but the plan is to support ROMs that also hold sprite data in PRG.

 ## Example
 The api is pretty simple.
 Just pass in a rom file and a callback.